 The Ivy Tech Foundation is a not-for-profit organization established to direct contributions to provide support for the students and programs of Ivy Tech Community College of Indiana.
 The Foundation, organized in 1969, has contributed greatly to the statewide growth and development of the College.
 It continues to provide services where needed, especially in the area of financial support for Ivy Tech students.

-Easter Seals provides exceptional services, education, outreach and advocacy so that people living with autism spectrum disorder and other disabilities can live, learn, work and play in our communities.
+Easter Seals provides exceptional services, education, outreach, and advocacy so that people living with autism spectrum disorder and other disabilities can live, learn, work, and play in our communities.
 Children and adults with disabilities and special needs find highest-quality services designed to meet their individual needs when they come to Easter Seals.
-Teams of therapists, teachers and other health professionals help each person overcome obstacles to independence and reach his or her personal goals.
+Teams of therapists, teachers, and other health professionals help each person overcome obstacles to independence and reach his or her personal goals.
 Easter Seals also includes families as active members of any therapy program, and offers the support families need.
-Easter Seals provide many programs and services such as: Autism Services, Children’s Services, Adult Services, Senior Services, Military & Veterans, Employment & Training, Medical Rehabilitation, Camping & Recreation, and Brain Health.
+Easter Seals provides many programs and services such as Autism Services, Children’s Services, Adult Services, Senior Services, Military & Veterans, Employment & Training, Medical Rehabilitation, Camping & Recreation, and Brain Health.

 Since 1885 Lampion Center has changed lives through counseling, family strengthening programs, psychological testing and evaluation, adoption services, crisis services, school and workplace programs, outreach, and community advocacy.
 We bring light and hope to the lives of individuals and families in southwestern Indiana by guiding them and walking side by side with them through the transitions, challenges, and traumas experienced in life.

 Lampion Center is a United Way agency that takes a leadership role as a dynamic forward-thinking organization, working in partnership with others to create innovative responses to emerging issues and needs.

 We maintain the trust of the community by being a stable, responsibly managed organization.